 The British legal system has evolved over hundreds of years and continues to develop as society changes.
 Whether you're interested in a career in law as a barrister or solicitor, or simply want to understand the system, Law is thought-provoking and useful area of study.

 The A Level Law course starts with an overview of the legal system.
-You'll look at the different courts and their role in the system and find out how laws are made and the ways they are implemented in both civil and criminal courts.
+You'll look at the different courts and their role in the system, and find out how laws are made and how they're implemented in both civil and criminal courts.
 Your study of law will also introduce you to the concept of liability and how it is addressed in the legal system.

 The A Level Law course is split into four units:

 Unit 1 - Law Making and the Legal System

 Unit 3 - Criminal Law (Offences Against the Person)